timczerniak/gramadach_na_gaeilge/07_adjectives_nominative.md

 | **-úil** -> **-úla**                     | _suimiúil_ | _suimi**úla**_ |
 | **-air** -> **-ra**                      | _deacair_  | _deac**ra**    |

-There some adjectives that lose a vowel or two in the plural, and might have consonants broadened or made slender to fit:
+There are some adjectives that lose a vowel or two in the plural, and might have consonants broadened or made slender to fit:

 | Singular    | Plural     |